aJustinOng/aJustinOng.github.io/index.md

 ### Developer/Artist/Creator

-I am an aspiring software engineer with entry-level professional experience in application development.
-I have worked with Java, Python, and C++.
-I am currently a Senior at Southern Arkansas University, with a major in Computer Science and a minor in Mathematics.
+I am an aspiring data analyst with entry-level professional experience in application development.
+I mainly work with Python, Java, and C++ in various personal and academic projects.
+I graduated from Southern Arkansas University with a major in Computer Science and a minor in Mathematics.
+I enjoy collaborating with people and creating ideas!

 ### Find me on: